TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Abstract

 \section{Abstract}

 Developing deep learning models on tiny devices (e.g. Microcontroller units, MCUs) has attracted much attention in various embedded IoT applications.
 However, it is challenging to efficiently design and deploy recent advanced models (e.g. transformers) on tiny devices due to their severe hardware resource constraints.
-In this work, we propose \textit{TinyFormer}, a framework specifically designed to develop and deploy resource-efficient transformers on MCUs.
-TinyFormer mainly consists of \textit{SuperNAS}, \textit{SparseNAS} and \textit{SparseEngine}.
+In this work, we propose \textit{TinyFormer}, a framework specifically designed to develop and deploy resource-efficient transformer models on MCUs.
+TinyFormer consists of \textit{SuperNAS}, \textit{SparseNAS}, and \textit{SparseEngine}.
 Separately, SuperNAS aims to search for an appropriate supernet from a vast search space.
-SparseNAS evaluates the best sparse single-path model including transformer architecture from the identified supernet.
+SparseNAS evaluates the best sparse single-path transformer model from the identified supernet.
 Finally, SparseEngine efficiently deploys the searched sparse models onto MCUs.
-To the best of our knowledge, SparseEngine is the first deployment framework capable of performing inference of sparse models with transformer on MCUs.
-Evaluation results on the CIFAR-10 dataset demonstrate that TinyFormer can develop efficient transformers with an accuracy of $96.1\%$ while adhering to hardware constraints of $1$MB storage and $320$KB memory.
-Additionally, TinyFormer achieves significant speedups in sparse inference, up to $12.2\times$, when compared to the CMSIS-NN library.
-TinyFormer is believed to bring powerful transformers into TinyML scenarios and greatly expand the scope of deep learning applications.
+To the best of our knowledge, SparseEngine is the first deployment framework capable of performing inference of sparse transformer models on MCUs.
+Evaluation results on the CIFAR-10 dataset demonstrate that TinyFormer can design efficient transformers with an accuracy of $96.1\%$ while adhering to hardware constraints of $1$MB storage and $320$KB memory.
+Additionally, TinyFormer achieves significant speedups in sparse inference, up to $12.2\times$ comparing to the CMSIS-NN library.
+TinyFormer is believed to bring powerful transformers into TinyML scenarios and to greatly expand the scope of deep learning applications.